FaizalKarim280280/MGM-Spring-2024/Project/readme.md

 Hence, the aim of this project was to generate parameters for a mid-sized CNN network using Diffusion.
 We took a sequential approach in generating the parameters, that is, generating parameters layer by layer.

 ## Important
-`run_notebook.ipynb` contains inference code.
+1. `run_notebook.ipynb` contains inference code.
 Training code is not given because sharing the dataset is difficult as of now (still finding some place online to store it).
+2. The `denoing_diffusion_pytorch` is an external package that was used for experiments.
+Apart from that, all other code is written by me.

 ## Install libraries